SAP-samples/btp-end-to-end-scenario-use-cases/build-code-with-ai-capability/README.md

-# Side by Side Extension Application Development with SAP Build Code CAP
+# Develop Full Stack BTP Applications powered by AI

 In this hands-on exercise, you will learn how to jumpstart your application development of a full-stack SAP Cloud Application Programming Model (CAP)-based application using SAP Build Code powered by Joule, which is the AI copilot that understands your business and can interact with your SAP business systems.
+You will also learn how to embed AI into this CAP based application.
+Key take-aways in this handson would be:

+- Full Stack CAP Application development on SAP BTP using SAP Build Code powered by Joule
+- Embed AI using SAP AI Core
+- Deploy the application to SAP BTP Cloud Fouundry Runtime

 ## Key Capabilities of SAP Build Code